ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: Dataset Insights

 \subsection{Caption Statistics}

 In this section, we provide additional statistics on the {\n} dataset and analyze the distribution of image-caption pairs.
 In Table \ref{table:dataset-stats}, we provide caption statistics of {\n} compared to 2 popular image-caption pair datasets: COCO Captions \cite{Chen2015-qj} and Conceptual Captions 3M (CC3M) \cite{Sharma2018-tr}.
 By tokenizing and lemmatizing each caption without case sensitivity, we compute the number of unique tokens present in a dataset.
 We utilize the NLTK library for both tokenization and lemmatization.
 We can observe that across different data splits of {\n}, the mean caption length is significantly higher with a greater variation in caption length compared to other datasets.
 In addition to the increased caption length, it also contains a significant amount of unique tokens considering the number of samples present.
+The CLIPScores of samples in {\n} are also lower compared COCO Captions, indicating that default CLIP embeddings may struggle in capturing contextual alignment in abstractive captions.
 This highlights the diversity of captions in {\n}, showing greater expression in describing visual concepts.
-Table \ref{table:dataset-stats} also enables us to verify the consistency of image-caption pair properties present across the train, test, and validation splits.